top of page

 Information Technology (IT) Specialist

 Shelby joined the current team after extensive work with installing and maintaining IT networks in the north country as an intern within FDRHPO.
-As a HIT Specialist he currently works with FDRHPO’s many partners to maintain critical network infrastructure and provide direct support to users of those resources.
-His primary focus is in the privacy and security of network resources, and the continuity of network operations for organizations important to health care in the north country.
+As a HIT Specialist, he currently works with FDRHPO’s many partners to maintain critical network infrastructure and provide direct support to users of those resources.
+His primary focus is in the privacy and security of network resources, and the continuity of network operations for organizations important to healthcare in the north country.

-Shelby grew up in Lewis County, and is active in several organizations in the area, including the Watertown Chess Club.
-He enjoys sailing, repairing older cars and building PC’s.
+Shelby grew up in Lewis County and is active in several organizations in the area, including the Watertown Chess Club.
+He enjoys sailing, repairing older cars, and building PC’s.

 Tom Zecher